 - Optionally, if you want to use both username and password and an ID and key, you can add more credentials and bind them to $veracode_id and $veracode_key, and then use these variables as well as the $veracode_username and $veracode_password variables.

-- Depending on which type of credentials you have chosen to use, enter your Veracode username and password or API ID and key.
-If you provided these credentials in the Veracode administration page, select the Use global Veracode user credentials checkbox.
+- Enter your Veracode API ID and key.
+If you provided these credentials on the Veracode administration page, select the Use global Veracode user credentials checkbox.
 Any credentials you provide here override any global credentials you have saved.

 - Click Save.